Posted on March 18, 2021 | Branding

 Boost Your Organic Traffic with These 10 Image SEO Tips

-Images are instrumental in making the web pages of your business more appealing to customers.
-When used effectively, they can help drive more visitors to your company website, contribute to business goals and promote social sharing.
+Images are instrumental in making your business’s web pages more appealing to customers.
+They can help drive more visitors to your company website when used effectively.
+They can contribute to business goals.
+You can even promote social sharing.

-Selecting the right images to enhance your product pages, blog posts, and web pages, however, isn’t enough.
-You should also spend time optimizing your images for Google, Bing, and other major search engines.
+Whether you’re using professional photography or creating branding visuals with a logo maker, you should also optimize your images for Google, Bing, and other major search engines.
 Improving the SEO of your images can result in improved user experience, a faster website, and better articles.

 Here are 10 image SEO tips that will drive more organic search traffic to your business: